celo-org/celo-blockchain/README.md

 ```
 Note that `MONOREPO_PATH` should not be set to point at checkouts other than
 those checked out by the `prepare-system-contracts` rule, and the checkouts
-created by the `prepare-system-contracts` rule should not be manually modifed,
+created by the `prepare-system-contracts` rule should not be manually modified,
 aside from changing the contract source.

 ### prepare-ethersjs-project